pneumoo/ese-coursera-course1/assessments/m1/README.md

 NOTE:

-This code was developed initnially with VScode on Win10, which is why the `.vscode` and `stats.exe` exist in the directory.
+This code was developed initially with VScode on Win10.
 I've compiled the code and run `stats.out` in the required VM as well.